LaurelineLogiaco/thalContCrtx_seq/matlabCode/readme.txt

 1. The folder fitFnctn_sumOfEigenmodes contains code related to Fig. 1 F and Supp.
 Fig. S1; which relates to finding a decomposition of any target function into a sum of a few eigenmodes that will constitute a robust solution for the production of the target by the recurrent network.
 The file to run is MainFitAndPlot.m, it illustrates how to use the function cost_func.m (which itself uses EignMd_Approx.m) in order to find complex amplitudes and timescales of a few eigenmodes such that their weighted sum approximates a desired output.

-2. The folder half-random_EigenvalueControl has a file that illustrates how to control eigenvalues with a half random loop, and what the limitations are (related to Fig. 1 E and Supp.
+2. The folder half-random_EigenvalueControl contains the function Create IllustratingEignvalueCntrl.m that illustrates how to control eigenvalues with a half random loop, and what the limitations are (related to Fig. 1 E and Supp.
 Fig. S2).